jishcem/express-codedeploy-1/README.md

     2.2.
 Security Groups - Add 3000 and 22 ports.
     2.3.
 Create a bucket - typescript-express-artifact
     2.4.
 Create a role with S3 full access.
+    2.5.
+Create a demo IAM User and configure the AWS Cli.
 3. Create the instance - and choose key pair and security group
 4. SSH into the instance and install nodejs
 5. Create project folder in the server.